Project Lifecycle - Agile Framework

 I believe this one is pretty straight forward:

-If you want your team to to their best work, the pace must be constant
+If you want your team to to their best work, the pace must be constant.

 High revving or slow traffic periods may

-because they may get the team tired
+kill productivity because they may get the team tired

-and/or distracted resulting in a demotivated team
+and/or distracted resulting in a demotivated team.

 >> Attention to the Details